-- Retaining EGP 500 million as a minimum limit of paid and issued capital. - Maintaining a ratio between the capital base and the total credit risk, market and operational risks, and the value of exceeding the established limits for the 50 largest customers, and the value of exceeding the limits determined for placements with countries is equal to or more than 10%.
+- Retaining EGP 500 million as a minimum limit of paid and issued capital. - Maintaining a ratio between the capital base and the total credit risk, market and operational risks is equal to or more than 10%.

 The numerator in capital adequacy comprises the following two tiers: